 Always check the thickness of ice before skating on it.
 Ice should be 10 cm (4” inches) thick for skating alone or 20 cm (8 inches) thick for skating parties or games.
 Stay away from ice near open water.

 Skiers are most likely to be injured in collisions, whereas, snowboarders are most likely to be injured due to falling.
 Snowboarders commonly injure their wrists when they fall and skiers commonly injure their legs, especially their knees.
 Head and neck injuries are also increasing in these sports and can lead to death or permanent disability.

-- Wear a helmet and goggles for skiing and snowboarding
+- Skiers and snowboarders wear a helmet and goggles

-- Ensure all of the equipment is adjusted and fits you properly, especially bindings.
+- Your equipment is adjusted and fits properly, especially bindings.

-- Take lessons and practice on easier runs before moving onto more challenging ones.
-Supervise your children and choose a run that is appropriate for your child’s ability.
+- New skiers take lessons and practice on easier runs before moving onto more challenging ones.

-- Know the Alpine Responsibility Code and take the recommended safety precautions.
+- You know the Alpine Responsibility Code and take the recommended safety precautions.